 Transparency Task Force

 The Transparency Task Force was formed in January 2018 to explore what recommendations, if any, should be made to the State Bar Act, State Bar Rules, and/or the State Bar Board of Directors Policy Manual to improve transparency and openness within the State Bar.
-Upon completion of its work, the task force will make recommendations to the board in accordance with Section 1.14.07 of the State Bar Policy Manual.
 Click here for a list of Transparency Task Force members.

 Transparency Task Force Status Report, June 8, 2018 (Read the report)